Shiping Tang: Against the relationship between genetic diversity and economic development

-On Russia-Ukraine War
+On the Russian invasion of Ukraine

 According to a Stimson Center's article, Tang is the "only prominent Chinese scholar who publicly predicted a war between Russia and Ukraine" before May 2021, through a model of state behaviour he developed.
 Back in 2009, after the Russo-Georgian War, Tang has already warned that Ukraine will be the next battleground.
 He published an op-eds to call for a neutral Ukraine to prevent the conflict in 2014.

 On Chinese politics

 Tang argues that Chinese political leaders should read 1587, a Year of No Significance, a 1981 book by Ray Huang, carefully to pre-empt failure of bureaucratic system which leads to great policy failures like those happened in the mid-Ming dynasty.

 His another article sparked debate in China.
-He believes that Chinese people should read more global history and read less ancient Chinese political history.
+He believes that Chinese people should read more Global History and read less ancient Chinese political history.
 He even thinks that some researches about ancient China, such as Zhao Tingyang and Yan Xuetong's works, are a waste of public money.
 It is because the later are mostly about rules of man, power struggle and dynasty change, which shed little light on how to reform the contemporary society.
 He fears that if Chinese people are too obsessed with Chinese political history, it will leads to a sense of parochialism among them too.
-He thinks Chinese people should learn from the experiences of modernisation of various counties, in order to better modernize China and have a say on global affairs.
+He thinks Chinese people should learn from the experiences of modernisation of various counties, to better modernize China and have a say on global affairs.